United States federal authorities have used the Great Seal to authenticate documents since 1782.

 Slavery brings the price of labor down.
 Low pay rates limit the buying potential of the people.
 Production becomes impeded with market shrinking: slave workers have very little purchasing power.
 If not prevented, inflation follows.

-The Morrill Tariff of 1861 attempted to encourage the economy.
-James Buchanan, a Democrat president, wanted to enhance American workers against the cheap labor products from Europe.
+The MORRILL TARIFF of 1861 was to enhance the potential by northern workforce against the cheap labor from Europe and US South.
 Southern cotton planters and slave owners rejected the tariff and abandoned the Congress.

-The conflict brought much damage to both sides.
-Although there would be reports of a Wall Street boom during the War, there have not been economy data for the time to except the tariff effects, and there is no evidence it was the conflict to improve the national finance.
-Another well-known fact in history is that war economies are not sustainable economies.
+Though there would be reports of a Wall Street boom during the War, there have not been economy data for the time to exclude the effects of the Tariff.

-America was not founded on ideals if imperialist capitalism:
+Finally, America was not founded on imperialist capitalism:

 Major developments in the Civil War